johnny-wang/cv_apps_project/README.md

 ====================
 We have three tiers of goals in this project.

-..**Tier 1** Functional software achieving off-line augmented reality road marking with a set of collected images.
+...**Tier 1** Functional software achieving off-line augmented reality road marking with a set of collected images.
 The road name is prescribed in the App.

-..**Tier 2** Functional software achieving real-time augmented reality road marking on select road. e.g. the App works for Forbes avenue from CMU to University of Pittsburgh.
+...**Tier 2** Functional software achieving real-time augmented reality road marking on select road. e.g. the App works for Forbes avenue from CMU to University of Pittsburgh.

-..**Tier 3** Functional software achieving real-time augmented reality road marking for all roads that are listed in the GIS API.
+...**Tier 3** Functional software achieving real-time augmented reality road marking for all roads that are listed in the GIS API.

 Work Breakdown
 ==============